 All of the IFC fraternities conduct year-round membership selection, with major recruitment periods at the beginning of each semester.
 In keeping with national policies, all fraternity recruitment events are alcohol-free.

-The seven national sororities at CSULB that are members of the National Panhellenic Conference (NPC) are governed by the Panhellenic Association.
+The seven national sororities at CSULB that are members of the National Panhellenic Conference (NPC) are governed by the Panhellenic Council.
 These organizations conduct one "formal recruitment" per year, just after classes begin in the fall.
 Thereafter, chapters with membership spaces remaining continue to accept new members throughout the academic year.

 The National Pan-Hellenic Council realizes that bringing new members into the fraternities and sororities is based upon the aspirant's possession of specific qualifications.
 Individual chapters are guided by standards that promote the building of strong and effective chapters.